elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   You can now select which namespaces to install the letsencrypt issuers.
 - Helm upgraded to `v3.5.0`.
 - InfluxDB upgraded to `v4.8.12`.
+- Resource requests/limits have been updated for all Harbor pods.

 ### Fixed